datavis-tech/reactive-function/README.md

 <a name="digest" href="#digest">#</a> ReactiveFunction.<b>digest</b>()

 Propagates changes from input properties through the data flow graph defined by all reactive properties using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting).
+An edge in the data flow graph corresponds to a case where the output of one reactive function is used as an input to another.

+Whenever any input properties for any reactive function change, **[digest](#digest)** is debounced (scheduled for invocation) on the  **[nextFrame](#next-frame)**.
+Because it is debounced, multiple synchronous changes to input properties collapse into a single digest invocation.

+Digests are debounced to the next animation frame rather than the next tick because browsers will render the page at most every animation frame (approximately 60 frames per second).
+This means that if DOM manipulations are triggered by reactive functions, and input properties are changed more frequently than 60 times per second (e.g. mouse or keyboard events), the DOM manipulations will only occur at most 60 times per second, not more than that.

 <a name="next-frame" href="#next-frame">#</a> ReactiveFunction.<b>nextFrame</b>(<i>callback</i>)

 Schedules the given function to execute on the next animation frame or next tick.

 This is a simple polyfill for `[requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)` that falls back to `[setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout)`.
 The main reason for having this is for use in the [tests](https://github.com/datavis-tech/reactive-function/blob/master/test.js), which run in a Node.js environment where `requestAnimationFrame` is not available.
 Automatic digests are debounced against this function.

 ## Related Work